Nadia Ali (singer): 1980–2005: Early life and iiO

 Ali left the group in 2005 to pursue a solo career, while Moser continued to release iiO material featuring her on vocals.
-Most notably, these releases include the 2006 single "Is It Love?", which reached No. 1 in America on the Billboard Hot Dance Club Play Chart, the 2007 remix album Reconstruction Time: The Best Of iiO Remixed and the 2011 studio album Exit 110.
+Most notably, these releases include the 2006 single "Is It Love?" (which reached No. 1 on the Billboard Hot Dance Club Play chart), the 2007 remix album Reconstruction Time: The Best of iiO Remixed and the 2011 studio album Exit 110.

 2006–2009: Embers

 Ali started working on her debut solo album soon after leaving iiO, a process which took her four years.
-Her first solo release was the 2006 single, "Who is Watching?", a collaboration with Dutch DJ Armin van Buuren, which appeared on his album Shivers.
+Her first solo release was the 2006 single "Who Is Watching?", a collaboration with Dutch DJ Armin van Buuren, which is included on his album Shivers.
 This was followed by "Something to Lose" in 2006, a duet with singer Rosko, produced by John Creamer & Stephane K and released by Ultra Records.
 The track was licensed to Roger Sanchez's Release Yourself, Vol. 5, as well as Sharam Tayebi of Deep Dish for his Global Underground debut Dubai.